Loan Origination & Underwriting Process

 Clear-Cut Loan Origination and Underwriting Process

-We focus on originating short-term (i.e., three years or less) first mortgage loans and will continue to be responsible for each stage of the investment process.
+We focus on originating short-term (typically 12 to 36 months) first mortgage loans and will continue to be responsible for each stage of the investment process.

 - Sourcing deals from brokers, attorneys, bankers and other third party referral sources as well as from real estate owners, operators, developers and investors and through web-based advertising